loganberry9298/assignment1-git/README.md

 # assignment1-git

-This program prints "Hello" and then "Step 2"
+This program prints "Hello" and then "Step 2" and then "beep boop"